 Sanctions of refunds of revenue.
-All sanctions to refunds of revenue shall be regulated by the orders of an Administrator or of the departmental authority, as the case may be, according to the provisions of the rules and orders contained in the departmental manuals etc.
+All sanctions to refunds of revenue shall be regulated by the orders of an Administrator or of the departmental authority, as the case may be, according to the provisions of the rules and orders contained in the departmental manuals or other documents so as to make the entertainment of a double or erroneous claim impossible.